aria-7553/discord-base/README.md

 ## Who am I?
 Just some 17 years old (currently) girl from Turkey coding
 Started with Python, gave a shot to JS but now that I know Rust exists never going back
-Basically all I did was Discord bots (at least until when I'm writing this)
+Basically all I did was Discord bots (at least at the time of writing)
 License and stuff I don't care, neither do you but contact me if you want to ask anything, or donate for some reason

 ## Contact
-- Fastest: Discord: aria#7553
+- Very Fast: Discord: aria#7553
-- Slower: GitHub issues or something
+- Slow: GitHub issues or something
 - Way slower (or never, if you're unlucky): wentaas@gmail.com